komodorio/helm-dashboard/README.md

 ### Further Ideas
 - solve umbrella-chart case
-- use `--dry-run` instead of `template`
 - Have cleaner idea on the web API structure
 - Recognise & show ArgoCD-originating charts/objects, those `helm ls` does not show
-- Recognise the revisions that are rollbacks by their description and mark in timeline

 #### Topic "Validating Manifests"